top of page

 Some students read fluently yet struggle to articulate the main idea and remember

-Visualization and Verbalization™ program teaches how to turn words into imagery, improving higher order thinking skills as well as verbal and written accuracy.
+Visualization and Verbalization™ program teach how to turn words into imagery, improving higher order thinking skills as well as verbal and written accuracy.
+This program especially helps students with weak listening comprehension, trouble following oral directions, and difficulty with oral and verbal expression.

 Writing